Transport in Doha: Aviation

-Doha International Airport was Qatar's International airport until 2014.
-It was the hub of Qatar Airways, and was also served by many other International airlines.
+Doha International Airport was Qatar's international airport until 2014.
+It was the hub of Qatar Airways, and was also served by many other international airlines.
 Because of the rapid growth in Qatar and the rapid growth of Qatar Airways, the airport was deemed too small and inadequate for the traffic that went through.
 This problem was addressed with a large expansion that was made in anticipation of the 15th Asian Games.
 The airport's facilities were expanded significantly, including the construction of a separate first and business class terminal.
 Furthermore, parking bays had been constructed on the opposite side of the runway to handle additional air traffic.
 All these changes had temporarily eased the problem but because of the airport's small size and limited space for expansion, it was not effective to permanently solve the crowding problem.

-Hamad International Airport constructed about 4 km East of the former airport replaced it as the only International airport in Qatar This airport has been partially built out at sea on 60% reclaimed land.
+Hamad International Airport, located about 4km to the east of the former airport, replaced it as the only International airport in Qatar.
+This airport has been partially built out at sea on 60% reclaimed land.
 Next to the airport 100 hectares have been set aside for an Airport City.
 Commenced in 2006, the initial phases of the airport are completed and the third phase is ongoing.
 It received its first passengers in 2014 and when completed it will be able to accommodate around 50 million passengers annually.
 The new airport is located on the shore, further away from the central areas of the city than the current airport, reducing noise and environmental pollution.
-2 parallel runways are operational, the western one being the eighth longest in the world at 4850 meters.
+Two parallel runways are operational, the western one being the eighth longest in the world at 4850 meters.
 The airport's 600,000 sq m passenger terminal has a check-in hall that comprises a 25,000 sq m column-free space with around 130 check-in counters.
 One of the largest maintenance hangars worldwide is located at the airport said to be able to cater to 13 aircraft at once.
 This airport is also one of the first ever designed specifically for the double-deck Airbus A380.